 Scholarship can be taken at: South Africa

--A national of, or have refugee status, in one of the following countries: Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe
+-be a national of, or have refugee status in, one of the following countries: Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe

 Scholarship Open for International Students: The students of Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe can apply for these scholarships.

 Scholarship Description: Canon Collins Trust seeks to support exceptional individuals who are committed to social justice in Southern Africa and for whom a postgraduate qualification is an essential tool in working to create an open and just society.
 In early 2015 the Trust revised its South African scholarship awards policy.
 We will provide funding for up to a maximum of two years for Masters and three years for PhD.
 Continued funding depends upon satisfactory progress and academic reports.

 Number of award(s): Not Known